bzzzm/ghiseul-monitor/README.md

 ### Ol' way

-1. Clone this repo
+1. Clone this repo.
-2. Create an virtualenv with `python3 -m virtualenv .venv`
+2. Create an virtualenv with `python3 -m virtualenv .venv`.
-3. Install requirements with `python3 -m pip install -r requirements.txt`
+3. Install requirements with `python3 -m pip install -r requirements.txt`.
-4. Run it with `python3 main.py --username=blabla --password=secret --institution=1234` or create an `.env` file
+4. Run it with `python3 main.py --username=blabla --password=secret --institution=1234` or create an `.env` file.

 ## FAQ